ZZiyin/UIE-WD_Code/README.md

 **Arguments:**
 - `nyu_rgbd_path`: The path of NYU Depth V2 dataset (.mat)
-- `datapath`:  The path of file where you would like to store the genereated synthesized training images.
+- `datapath`:  The path of folder where you would like to store the genereated synthesized training images.

 ## Testing
 Pretrained models can be found in the <code>./checkpoints</code>.
 Use the following code to generate results.
 And the enhanced images can be found in <code>./results</code>.